ChrisMilli/win10script/README.md

 thanks to Chris

+use it wit One4All command:
+powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://git.io/JJgn8')"

 Chenged some Options and install Google Chrome

 This is the Ultimate Windows 10 Script from a creation from multiple debloat scripts and gists from github.
 I also added Chocolatey and other tools to the script that I install on every machine.